param-mehta/Linkedin_job_recommender/README.md

 ## Overview

-This repository contains the code to implement an automated data pipenline that scraps latest jobs from Linkedin and performs a similarity search between job descriptions and the uploaded resume to return the top 5 most relevant jobs
+An end-to-end job recommender engine that performs a similarity search between job descriptions and the uploaded resume to return the top 5 most relevant jobs

 ## Features

-- Use Airflow to orchestrate the data ingestion and preprocessing pipeline
+- Use Airflow to orchestrate data ingestion and preprocessing

-    - Scrap thousands of job details every day for the desired parameters of job title, location, etc and store as json files on Google Cloud Storage
+    - Scrap thousands of job details every day for the desired parameters of job title, location, etc and store the json files on Google Cloud Storage
     - Clean and preprocess raw data in parallel using pyspark.
 Generate summary statistics about collected jobs using Spark SQL
     - Store job data and statistics as MongoDB collections
     - Convert job descriptions into word embeddings using Langchain